microchip-pic-avr-examples/pic16f17146-pressure-sensor-interface-mplab-mcc/README.md

 ![Circuit Block Diagram](images/DiffPressureSensorBlockDiagram.svg)

-DAC 1 is an 8-bit buffered DAC that can be used to source pressure sensor which required a constant excitation current of 100 µA.
+DAC1 is an 8-bit buffered DAC that can be used to source pressure sensor which required a constant excitation current of 100 µA.
 Op-Amp can be used to amplify a differential signal.

 **8-bit DAC and Shunt resistor Calculations:**